yadielc/JS30/Day27/README.md

 Description:<br>

-Today we built a small application that allows the user to click a graphic and drag along side.
+Today we built an application that allows the user to click a graphic and drag along side.

 The concepts reviewed on this session were: